StegZero

 Decode Message

-Paste any text that might contain hidden zero-width characters
+Paste any text that might contain hidden zero-width characters — this page also works as a steganography decoder for invisible Unicode.

 Decode any hidden messages from the provided text